FAQs

 If there’s enough time before the election is due to take place, you can apply for one of the accepted forms of photo ID.
 A list full list can be found here.

 You can also apply for a free Electronic Identity Card here from the Electoral Office in Northern Ireland.
-The deadline to apply is midnight on 26th June.

 What is a postal vote?